bedus-creation/node-tdd/docs/005-templating.md

-# Templating system with PUG
+# Templating system with EDGE JS

 ## Install edge-js for express
 ```bash